MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

 ---

-*This README.md provides comprehensive documentation for academic evaluation and potential clinical deployment of the melanoma classification system.*
+*This project utilised AI tools, including GitHub Copilot, for code generation, documentation, and workflow assistance in accordance with academic integrity guidelines.*